Quansight-Labs/numpy_pytorch_interop/blogpost/post.md

 place to start is the [`torch.compile` troubleshooting page](https://pytorch.org/docs/stable/dynamo/troubleshooting.html#performance-profiling).
-This showcases a number of ways to inspect the tracing process, and how to identify problematic code that may cause slow downs.
+This showcases a number of ways to inspect the tracing process, and how to identify problematic code that may cause slowdowns.

 **Advice when compiling NumPy code**.
-NumPy, even if it is rather similar to PyTorch, it is often used very differently.
+NumPy, even if rather similar to PyTorch, is often used very differently.
 It is rather common to perform computations in NumPy and then do an if/else depending on the value of the array, or perform operations in-place, perhaps via boolean masks.
 These constructions, while supported by `torch.compile`, hamper its performance.